Cauliflower

 Hybrid

-Description: Amazing is a hybrid variety known for its large, uniform, and tightly packed white heads.
-It has a sweet and mild flavor.
+Description: Snow Crown is a hybrid variety that forms large, uniform, tightly packed white heads with a sweet, mild flavor.

 Growing Season: Fall and Winter